-Throughout the country, we see a growing consensus that improving student attendance is an essential, cost-effective but too often overlooked strategy for ensuring our students are on-track to learn and succeed.
+Throughout the country, we see a growing consensus that improving student attendance is an essential, cost-effective strategy for ensuring student success and reducing achievement gaps.
 Nationwide, as many as one out of seven students are chronically absent.
-When students are chronically absent they are missing on average two or more days a month, or 10 percent or more of school days over the academic year.
+When students are chronically absent, they are missing on average two or more days a month, or 10 percent or more of school days over the academic year.
 Chronic absence is a sign that students and families may be experiencing barriers to getting to school or are disengaged because their school experience makes them feel unsafe and unsupported.
 Attendance reflects whether what happens in school encourages students to show up every day or exacerbates the negative impact of challenges experienced in the community or at home.

-Below are key messages that everyone—districts, schools, preschools, health providers, public agencies, advocates, expanded care programs, community organizations, faith-based institutions, elected officials, businesses and families—can use to help spread the word during the first month of school and throughout the year.
+Below are key messages that everyone—districts, schools, preschools, health providers, public agencies, advocates, expanded care programs, community organizations, faith-based institutions, elected officials, businesses and families—can use to rally their communities to take action on attendance.

-Relationship building is fundamental to any strategy for improving student attendance.
-Trusting relationships – whether with teachers, mentors, coaches or other caring adults – are critical to encouraging families and students to pay attention to absences adding up and to seek out help to overcome barriers to attendance.
-Trusting relationships help motivate attendance even when it isn’t easy to get to class and encourage students to share the barriers they face.
+5. Relationship building is fundamental to any strategy for improving student attendance.
+Caring adults, such as teachers, mentors, or afterschool providers are critical to encouraging families and students to pay attention to absences adding up and to seek out help to overcome barriers.
+Trusting relationships motivate attendance even when it isn’t easy to get to class and encourage students to share the barriers they face.

-7. The key to success is avoiding blame and taking a proactive, positive, data driven, problem-solving approach.
-Taking a positive, not punitive approach is essential to having honest conversations about what keeps students from getting to school so solutions can be put in place.
-Data, both quantitative and qualitative, can show us where absenteeism is most concentrated (by school, grade, ethnicity, geography, income, etc.) and help us assess and identify the causes of absenteeism.
+7. The key to success is to avoid laying blame and taking a proactive, positive, data driven, problem-solving approach.
+Data, both quantitative and qualitative, can show us where absenteeism is most concentrated (by school, grade, ethnicity, geography, disability, income, etc.) and help us assess and identify the causes of absenteeism.

-States can lead the way and encourage districts and schools to take action to improve student attendance.
-State leaders can ensure availability of timely data, support professional development, and allocate public and community resources to address the school or community conditions that contribute to chronic absence.
-Chief state school officers can call for a positive, prevention-oriented approach, including participating in Attendance Awareness Month.
+10. States can lead the way and encourage districts and schools to take action to improve student attendance.
+State leaders can ensure availability of timely data, support professional development, and allocate resources to address the school or community conditions that contribute to chronic absence.
+Chief state school officers can call for a positive, prevention-oriented approach, including participating in the national Attendance Awareness Campaign.

 Download the key messages in a printable format here.